LukeBailey181/bigger_and_faster/README.md

 ### Step 2: Generate dataset to train super model

-Collect the raw data by following the steps in this repository: https://github.com/soskek/bookcorpus
+Collect the raw data by following the steps in this repository: https://github.com/soskek/bookcorpus \

-Go to the script directory and edit the `generate_data.sh` file to reflect the correct values for the following variables:
+Go to the script directory and edit the `generate_data.sh` file to reflect the correct values for the following variables: \

-PROJECT_ROOT:  path to the root of the Bigger&Faster repository
+PROJECT_ROOT:  path to the root of the Bigger&Faster repository \
-RAW_DIR: path to the directory with the raw dataset in
+RAW_DIR: path to the directory with the raw dataset in \
-GENERATED_DIR: path to the directory to save the generated data
+GENERATED_DIR: path to the directory to save the generated data \

-Now run `generate_data.sh`
+Now run `generate_data.sh`.

 ### Step 3: Train super model

-Begin by downloading the starting model that will be trained from: https://pan.baidu.com/share/init?surl=uj8EuED2HeH6heMKAxHv_A
+Begin by downloading the starting model that will be trained from: https://pan.baidu.com/share/init?surl=uj8EuED2HeH6heMKAxHv_A \
 Go to the script directory and edit the `pre_training.sh` file to reflect the correct values for the following variables:

-PROJECT_ROOT:  path to the root of the Bigger&Faster repository
+PROJECT_ROOT:  path to the root of the Bigger&Faster repository \
-GENERATED_DIR: path to the directory where the saved generated data is
+GENERATED_DIR: path to the directory where the saved generated data is \
-OUTPUT_DIR: output directory for trained super model
+OUTPUT_DIR: output directory for trained super model \
-STUDENT_MODEL: path to the directory where the model downloaded from baidu drive is
+STUDENT_MODEL: path to the directory where the model downloaded from baidu drive is \

 ### Step 4: Create latency dataset

 To create the latency dataset go to the script directory and edit the `lat_dataset_gen_quant.sh` to reflect the correct following variable paths:
-PROJECT_ROOT:  path to the root of the Bigger&Faster repository
+PROJECT_ROOT:  path to the root of the Bigger&Faster repository \
-SUPER_MODEL:  path to the super model
+SUPER_MODEL:  path to the super model \
-SAVE_PATH_DIR: path to the where to save the dataset, including name of the dataset
+SAVE_PATH_DIR: path to the where to save the dataset, including name of the dataset \

 Now run `lat_dataset_gen_quant.sh`.